 Thais, closely related to Lao & Shan, comprise the majority of the population with large urban Chinese minorities.
 Lao & Khmer in the northeast & Malay in the south are also important groups

 Around 90% of the population ascribe to Theravada Buddhist beliefs with the remainder, aside a small Christian minority, being Muslim.
 Some northern hill-tribe groups have remained animist

-World famous Thai cuisine needs no introduction though its rich, regional specialities and fabulous street and market food are far less known among foreigner visitors
+World famous Thai cuisine needs no introduction though its rich, regional specialities and fabulous street stall and market food are far less-known among foreigner visitors

 Genuine local knowledge is what turns a good travel experience into an unfforgettable one.
 Here's our shout-out to the locals that help maket that happen.'